 Peters Croton Nursery started as a hobbyist collection of Crotons in 2003 and has evolved into a Croton and Ti Plant (Cordyline) specialty nursery.

 We usually have 50-100 varieties available for purchase at any given time in small (1 gallon), medium (3 gallon) or large (5 gallon) sizes.
 Mark and wife Deirdre sell these plants at various Garden shows at Botanical Gardens and Garden clubs throughout south and central Florida.
-See Events for upcoming plant shows and other activities.
+See Calendar for upcoming plant shows and other activities.

 Crotons and Cordylines (Hawaiian Ti plants) are all we produce and that is our specialty.
 Our inventory includes the most common types to rarer and the more collectable.
 Plants are priced according to size and rarity.
 Please feel free to email us to ask a question or inquire about availability.
 We track and update our inventory regularly and can arrange for pickup or delivery.
 Upon request, we offer lectures and give demonstrations on Crotons to Garden Clubs and Botanical Gardens.